-Teachers can utilize the Rural Life Museum to enhance social studies, cultural arts, math and science classes.
-The Rural Life Museum has a 19th century Plantation area, a Folk Architecture section, an Exhibit Barn, 32 historic buildings and thousands of artifacts representing the rural way of life.
-There is so much to see!
+Teachers can utilize the LSU Rural Life Museum to enhance social studies, cultural arts, math and science classes.
+The museum has a 19th century Plantation area, a Folk Architecture section, an Exhibit Barn, 32 historic buildings and thousands of artifacts representing the rural way of life.

-When: Year round; the Rural Life Museum is closed New Year’s Day, Easter Sunday, Thanksgiving Day, Christmas Eve and Christmas Day.
+When: the Rural Life Museum is open daily, closed New Year’s Day, Easter Sunday, Thanksgiving Day, Christmas Eve and Christmas Day.

 Times: Earliest tour time is 8:00am when museum opens, and latest tour time is 4:00pm to allow for an hour long tour before museum closes at 5:00pm.

 Length: 1 hour recommended for young students on self-guided tour; 1 hour recommended for formal docent-led tour; plan to stay an additional hour for older students to explore.

 Cost: $8.00 per person (students, teachers and chaperones) with 1 adult for every 10 students admitted at no charge.